Bear Lake State Park

 • Bird watching/watching wildlife – you'll find The Bear Lake National Wildlife Refuge on the north shore of Bear Lake.
 With more than 18,050 acres of marsh, open water, and grasslands.
 Sandhill cranes, herons, snowy egret, white pelicans, Canada geese and a variety of waterfowl find refuge here.
 And it’s one of the largest white-faced ibis producing areas in the western U.S. Keep your eyes open for deer and moose.
 They’re everywhere up here.

 • Photography – if you like photography, you’ll never run out of subject matter at Bear Lake State Park.
+And smartphone cameras make it so easy now.

 Winter Activities

-• Snowmobiling - there are more than 350 miles (563 km) of groomed trails in the Bear Lake area.
+• Snowmobiling – there are more than 350 miles (563 km) of groomed trails in the Bear Lake area.
 Many of them connect Utah and Idaho.
 Amazing places to go and things to see.
 From late November and usually lasting until April.
+You can rent snowmobiles locally if you don’t have your own.
+Check both Idaho & Utah regulations if you bring your own.

-• Downhill Skiing - just 10 miles (16 km) west of the Bear Lake village of Garden City, sits Beaver Mountain Ski Resort.
+• Downhill Skiing – just 10 miles (16 km) west of the Bear Lake village of Garden City, sits Beaver Mountain Ski Resort.
 Visitors of all ages and ability enjoy downhill skiing, snowboarding and night skiing.
 With four chairlifts.
 Ski rentals are available.
-And it’s open seven days per week from December through March.
-But not on Christmas Day.
+And it’s open seven days per week from December through March but not on Christmas Day.

-• Cross-Country Skiing - winter in Bear Lake State Park lets you enjoy wonderful skiing.
-On the many trails used by ATV's in the summer.
+• Cross-Country Skiing – winter in Bear Lake State Park lets you enjoy wonderful skiing on the many trails used by ATV’s in the summer.
 And, as in the summer, Logan Canyon offers scenic trails.
 Enjoy a winter mountain wonderland.

 Raspberry Days